ths-community/podman/README.md

 `podman logs bunkerweb-app`

-Especially if the write access to the persistant volume shows any error due to unsufficient permissions.
+Especially if the write access to the persistent volume shows any error due to insufficient permissions.

 If anything goes wrong check the logfile messages to identify the root cause.